huggingface/tokenizers/CONTRIBUTING.md

 ### 3. Build and test the Python bindings

+From the project root with your virtualenv activated:
 ```bash
 cd bindings/python
 pip install -e ".[dev]"   # install in editable mode with test deps (builds via maturin)